PromaChow/HotelRecommendationSystem/README.md

 - **Smooth Gradient**: RMSE tends to provide a smoother gradient during optimization in most machine learning algorithms, which helps improve convergence during model training.

 The evaluation results will be stored in a dictionary format and saved into the `andorra-hotels-data-warehouse` S3 bucket.

-Furthermore, the next step is to validate our predictions and for that we have created a ...
-[TODO ONCE I DECIDE WHICH COA TO FOLLOW]

 ### Model Deployment